 Well, still not satisfied with these three ways I described?
 If you want a more durable chimney, then check out the process of making this long-lasting charcoal chimney at home.

 Step-1: Take a piece of long tin and cut it in 12″ by 27″.
-The edges of tin are much sharpened so use a pair of hand gloves if you need them.
+The edges of the tin are much sharpened so use a pair of hand gloves if you need them.

 Step-2: Using a spade bit of 1 inch, Drill a 2 row of vent holes.
 One series should be 2.25″ above from the bottom and spaced in 1″.